tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 I reacted instantly, stabbing forwards with the knife, sinking the blade into the beasts upper back.
 It let out a pained grunt, but then it retaliated.
 Its massive claws shot out in an upwards arc, raking across my chest with brutal force.
 The impact threw me backward, my body hitting the floor with a bone-jarring smack as pain seared through me.
 The beast spun, and leapt on top of Charles, its massive bulk pinning him to the floor.
 Its jaws clamped down on his left shoulder with a crunch.
 Charles screamed, thrashing desperately with the fire poker, striking Kevin in the ribs.
 A sharp, pained shriek echoed from the creature as it staggered back—but only briefly.

-Before he could stand, the thing struck with lightning speed.
+Before my friend could stand, the thing struck with lightning speed.
 One of its enormous claws shot down, sinking deep into Charles’s upper stomach.
 Then, with horrifying ease, it dragged the claws toward the big man’s groin, ripping open Charles’s abdomen as effortlessly as unzipping a jacket.
 Blood sprayed across the floor as Charles cried out, and as if in reply, the thing lifted its head toward the ceiling, letting out an ear-shattering cry of its own.
 It wasn’t a wolf’s howl—no, it was something far darker, a sound like a person trying to imitate a wolf, twisted and guttural, with a bass that rattled the bones.
 Then it plunged its snout into Charles’s open stomach, greedily slurping and tearing at his innards.

 I forced myself upright, every movement sending jagged pain through my ribs—no doubt some were cracked.
 My eyes locked onto a nearby object: the flare gun, barely a foot away.
 Salvation, my only chance.
 Slowly, agonizingly, I inched toward it.
 Through my peripheral vision I saw it twist in my direction, drawn to fresh movement, bloody chunks of intestines dripping from its teeth as it fixed on me.
 My hands closed around the flare gun just as it pounced.
 Instinct took over—I threw my arm up to protect my throat.